Last updated: November 15, 2025

 • The solution: Never trade this signal alone.
 Wait for it to be confirmed by a clear break of a trendline or a shift in market structure (like a lower high in an uptrend).

 In short, the solution to almost every mistake is to stop treating the indicator like a magic standalone system.
 This indicator works best as part of a team, combined with trend analysis (like an EMA).
-And remember, avoid using MACD in a strong sideways market; it is a trend-following one and will give you endless false signals when there is no trend to follow.
+And remember, avoid using MACD in a strong sideways market; it is a trend-following one and will give traders endless false signals when there is no trend to follow.

 8. FAQs